quality icon

 Average car insurance cost in Virginia by age of the driver

-Age plays a significant role in determining auto insurance rates.
-Teenagers have a higher chance of being involved in a car accident compared to any other age group.
-In Virginia, the average annual rate for young drivers is $2,337, whereas for seniors, it is $1,535.
-The rate for young drivers exceeds that of senior drivers by $802.
+Age is a significant factor affecting auto insurance premiums.
+Teenagers have a higher likelihood of being involved in car accidents compared to any other age group.
+For instance, in Virginia, the average annual rate for young drivers is $2,337, whereas for seniors, it’s $1,535.
+Notably, the rate for young drivers surpasses that of senior drivers by $802.

-Statistics show that young drivers are more likely to be involved in vehicle accidents than more seasoned drivers.
-As a result, they are classified as high-risk individuals and are more expensive to insure.
-This classification is primarily due to tendencies such as speeding and limited on-road experience.
-However, premiums begin to increase again around the age of 70, as certain aspects of aging may impact driving capabilities.
+Statistics indicate that young drivers face a greater risk of car accidents than seasoned drivers.
+Consequently, they are classified as high-risk individuals.
+They are more expensive to insure due to tendencies such as speeding and limited road experience.
+However, premiums rise again around age 70 as certain age-related factors may affect driving capabilities.

 Average car insurance cost in Virginia for young drivers